 We created teams, modified permissions, and set base permissions to none.
 Can we finally relax and go on with developing our product?

-Whatever permissions are in place any given moment reflect a point in time in which specific users were privileged to collaborate on specific repositories.
+Whatever permissions are in place at any given moment reflects a point in time in which specific users were privileged to collaborate on specific repositories.
 Any personnel changes that occur (users move between teams or leave the organization) should be immediately reflected in the permissions structure.

 Cycode’s Access Review module provides full visibility and automatic remediations for all of an organization’s permissions-related assets.